 For society to be free, citizens need to be informed of the dangers of vaccines and be allowed to refuse a vaccine.
 If they refuse a vaccine they must be allowed to keep their job, and to continue to enjoy all of the other rights and freedoms that other Canadians enjoy.
 This is fundamental to human rights.

 Not everyone wants a vaccine.
-A covid-19 vaccine will soon be out.
-It will not have undergone the usual ten-year trial testing period.
+Covid-19 vaccines are now out.
+It have not undergone the usual ten-year trial testing period.
 In the frantic rush to provide immunization for the public, will the rights of all Canadians be respected?
 Will the public be given all of the information that is legally required to be given to them, for them to make an informed consent or an informed refusal?
 Or will the whole emphasis of government and employers be to get everyone vaccinated as quickly as possible?
 Will the sensitivities of Canadians who would rather not compromise their own natural immune systems and would not like to risk side effects like brain damage, chronic illness or death be respected?
 Should we not have the right to refuse invasive medical procedures that inject complex biochemical substances into our own bodies?
 Do we not have a legal right to our own bodies, to security of the person, rights to privacy of the body and its health and individual physical autonomy?
 Our individual state of health, individual health history, and individual pre-existing conditions or genetic background may cause our own body to react differently to a vaccine than the way another person's body would react.
+At present the Covid 19 vaccines are not mandatory.
+Will this freedom to choose continue?
+Will this freedom continue or will there be conditions and consequences to refusing the vaccines?
 Unless I move to Quebec there is no vaccine injury compensation program to compensate myself or my family for the potential life-long injuries or death than I might suffer from receiving a vaccine injection.

-Not everyone wants a vaccine but my family and I do want and need me to keep my job.
+Not everyone wants a vaccine, but my family and I do want and need for me to keep my job.
 Therefore, we need the government to make commitments to Canadians in the form of Bills and formalized laws that clearly state and guarantee that:

 1)Vaccines will always be voluntary and not mandatory.